dmitigr/pgfe/doc/pgfe/README.md

     Alternatively, to process completion responses the method `dmitigr::pgfe::Connection::complete()` can be used.

-To *initiate* asynchronous (i.e. without blocking the thread) retrieving of the *first* response methods of the class `dmitigr::pgfe::Connection` with the suffix `_async` must be used.
+To *initiate* non-blocking IO retrieving of the *first* response methods of the class `dmitigr::pgfe::Connection` with the suffix `_nio` should be used.
 Otherwise, Pgfe will wait for the *first* response and if that response is `dmitigr::pgfe::Error`, an object of type `dmitigr::pgfe::Server_exception` will be thrown as exception.
 This object provides access to the object of type `dmitigr::pgfe::Error`, which contains the error details.

 Server responses can be retrieved:

   - synchronously by using the methods such as `dmitigr::pgfe::Connection::wait_response()` and `dmitigr::pgfe::Connection::wait_last_response()`;
-  - asynchronously by using the methods such as `dmitigr::pgfe::Connection::collect_server_messages()` and `dmitigr::pgfe::Connection::socket_readiness()`.
+  - in non-blocking IO maner by using the methods such as `dmitigr::pgfe::Connection::read_input()`, `dmitigr::pgfe::Connection::handle_input()`, `dmitigr::pgfe::Connection::socket_readiness()`.

 Data type conversions